I am an Assistant Professor in the Department of Statistics at George Mason University.

 My research agenda comprises methodological and computational aspects of robust estimation in high-dimensional problems as well as their application to Biomedical Sciences.
-I am working on statistical methods with reliable performance under presence of adverse contamination anywhere in the data.
+I am working on statistical methods with reliable performance under the presence of adverse contamination anywhere in the numerous features of the data.

 For regression problems, for instance, I work on estimators which are resilient to outliers in the response but also to unusual values in the (potentially) explanatory variables.
 If not handled appropriately, unusual values in the explanatory variables can have a much more detrimental affect on the analysis than outliers in the response alone.

 Can we guide the wisdom of the crowds to solve complex scientific problems?